Ho Chi Minh MuseumCurrently Open [Closes at 04:30 pm]

 - Time Required: 01:00 Hrs

 - Tags: Art And Culture, Museum, Family And Kids

-About Ho Chi Minh Museum, Hanoi
+Ho Chi Minh Museum - Review

 The Ho Chi Minh Museum explains the life and times of Ho Cho Minh, perhaps the most celebrated human being in Vietnam.
 There are a number of interesting photos, manuscripts and translations of Ho’s writings that will educated the visitor about the Vietnam in Ho’s days.
 Check out the ‘8 Requirements of Society’ written by Ho that makes for an interesting read.
 Also, visit the popular attractions in the city by following Hanoi itinerary 2 days.

 Ho Chi Minh Museum Information

 - This museum can be quite confusing for first time visitors, so it is best to hire a guide to show you around.

 How To reach Ho Chi Minh Museum by Public Transport

 - Nearest Bus Stop: 91-93 Le Hong Phong